Gallery of beautiful beadboard kitchen cabinets for a variety of design styles and layouts.

 This example has a very unique combination of white cabinet carcass and gray beadboard accent center, helping add depth and body to the design.

-The architectural detail of the ceiling is given the center stage for this design, so the general look and finishes used on the kitchen was kept simple/neutral.
-Cabinets are plain white beadboard panels, combined with antique-finished island counter base cabinet and white granite counters.
+The architectural detail of the ceiling is given the center stage for this design, so the general look and finishes used were kept simple/neutral.
+Cabinets are plain white beadboard panels combined with an antique-finished island counter base cabinet and white granite counters.

-This simple combination helps keep the kitchen elegant yet low-key, to help emphasize the solid wood beams on the ceiling.
+This simple combination helps keep the design elegant yet low-key to help emphasize the solid wood beams on the ceiling.

 White Beadboard